SuperOfficeDocs/superoffice-docs/docs/mirroring/i-mirror-client-service.md

   * create the database if necessary
   * discover and provide the service's ApplicationToken and the private certificate key required to sign the token

-Luckily for you, these 3 tasks are implemented for you in the *MirroringClientService.cs* file.
+Luckily for you, these 3 tasks are implemented in the *MirroringClientService.cs* file.
 However, you still must provide those key pieces of information in the projects *web.config* file.

 ## Methods

-The IMirrorClientService interface has 5 self-contained methods:
+The `IMirrorClientService` interface has 5 self-contained methods:

 * Authenticate
 * ReplicationCompleted